saulpw/visidata/docs/customize.md

 Longnames are names given to particular flavours of executable commands for ease of keystroke remapping.
 For example, the longname `select-row` is assigned to commands which select the current row in a sheet.
 On default, this longname is bound to the keystroke `s`.

-From within VisiData, type `z^H` to open the **Commands Sheet**.
+From within VisiData, type `z Ctrl+H` to open the **Commands Sheet**.
 This is a reference for all of the commands available on the current sheet.
 For a deeper exploration of commands, check out [the book of VisiData](https://github.com/saulpw/visidata-book/blob/master/commands.md).

 ### Setting/changing keybindings for existing commands

-1. Use `zCtrl+H` to open the **Commands Sheet** and discover the [longname]() for the functionality in question.
+1. Use `z Ctrl+H` to open the **Commands Sheet** and discover the [longname]() for the functionality in question.

 2. a) To create a global keybinding, add `bindkey(keystroke, longname)` to your **.visidatarc**.
 b) To set the binding for a particular sheet type, add `<Sheet>.bindkey(keystroke, longname)` to your **.visidatarc**, where `<Sheet>` is a **SheetType**.